sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 = Are logged-in users rate-limited? =
 Only users with the `subscriber` role are rate-limited.
 Administrators, editors, and other non-subscriber roles are exempt.

-= How do I view blocked or banned IPs? =
-Go to **Settings > Anti DDoS** to see the **Blocked IPs Log** and **Banned IPs Log** tables, which list IPs, timestamps, and ban expiration times.
+= How do I view blocked, banned, or high traffic bot IPs? = Go to **Settings > Anti DDoS** to see the **Blocked IPs Log**, **Banned IPs Log**, and **High Traffic Excluded Bots Log** tables, which list IPs, User Agents (for high traffic bots), timestamps, and ban expiration times.
 You can clear the logs using the provided buttons.

 = What happens when I deactivate the plugin? =
-The plugin automatically deletes its transients, blocked IP logs, banned IP logs, and bot IP ranges from the database to prevent bloat.
+The plugin automatically deletes its transients, blocked IP logs, banned IP logs, high traffic bot logs, and bot IP ranges from the database to prevent bloat.

 == Screenshots ==
-1. Admin panel under **Settings > Anti DDoS**, showing configuration options for Maximum Requests, Time Window, Excluded Bots, Bot IP Ranges, Blocks Before Ban, and Ban Duration.
+1. Admin panel under **Settings > Anti DDoS**, showing configuration options for Maximum Requests (Regular Users), Time Window, Maximum Requests (Excluded Bots), Excluded Bots, Bot IP Ranges, Blocks Before Ban, and Ban Duration.
 2. Blocked IPs Log table, displaying IPs and timestamps with a Clear button.
 3. Banned IPs Log table, showing IPs, ban timestamps, and expiration times with a Clear button.
+4. High Traffic Excluded Bots Log table, showing IPs, User Agents, and timestamps with a Clear button.
-4. Example of the "Too many requests" error page when an IP exceeds the rate limit.
+5. Example of the "Too many requests" error page when an IP exceeds the rate limit.
-5. Example of the "Forbidden" error page when an IP is banned.
+6. Example of the "Forbidden" error page when an IP is banned.

 == Changelog ==
+= 2.15 =
+* Added configurable rate limiting for verified excluded bots (default: 100 requests per minute).
+* Added logging of high traffic excluded bots (exceeding the bot request limit) with IP, User Agent, and timestamp.
+* Added High Traffic Excluded Bots Log table in the admin panel with a Clear button.
+* Fixed timezone issue to ensure all timestamps reflect Greece time (Europe/Athens, UTC+3).

 = 2.14 =
 * Added automatic removal of duplicate IP ranges in the **Bot IP Ranges** field on save, keeping the first occurrence.
 * Updated admin panel description to note that duplicate IP ranges are automatically removed.